 - 14.1 The Board acknowledges that control of smoking is not a matter within the responsibilities of licensing Boards.
-The LSOs will monitor the control of smoking in particular premises closely and will liaise appropriately with other Council officers.
-It is anticipated that they will take a robust line in any situation where complaints are received from nearby residents about nuisance, including noise. - 14.2 The health risks associated with smoking and with passive smoking continue to be well publicised; licenceholders will require to be aware of their own statutory responsibilities, public opinion generally, the expectations of their patrons and the legislation concerning smoking in public places. - 14.3 The Board expects that licenceholders will have regard to good practice.
+The LSOs will not routinely monitor the control of smoking in particular premises but will investigate any complaints of badly managed restriction on smoking or where this directly impacts on closely and will liaise appropriately with other Council officers.
+It is anticipated that they will take a robust line in any situation where complaints are received from nearby residents experiencing about nuisance, including noise. - 14.2 The health risks associated with smoking and with passive smoking continue to be well publicised; licenceholders will require to be aware of their own statutory responsibilities, public opinion generally, the expectations of their patrons and the legislation concerning smoking in public places. - 14.3 The Board expects that licenceholders will have regard to good practice.
 It is their responsibility to ensure that patrons do not create a nuisance or disturbance for residents living nearby.
 This includes noise arising as a result of patrons smoking outside the premises and any associated littering of the area.
 Where appropriate the Board may impose conditions requiring effective monitoring of the smoking area and restricting patrons from taking drink into the smoking area.
 Where no effective solution is achieved the Board may consider restricting the hours of operation of the premises. - 14.4 Every business has a duty to ensure that waste is disposed of securely and to keep their premises clear of all litter generated by staff and customers; the Board expects licenceholders to be aware of their responsibilities and of the possibility of statutory street litter control notices being served in the case of non compliance.
 Where appropriate, a condition requiring licenceholder to provide litter bins in the vicinity of the premises may be imposed.